Postdoctoral Researcher

 bghosh[at]mpi-sws.org

 I am a postdoctoral researcher at Max Planck Institute for Software Systems, Germany.
-I work with Krishna P. Gummadi on the memorization of Large Language Models (LLMs).
-My broader research interest is on trustworthy machine learning.
+My research interest is on trustworthy machine learning and formal methods.
+Currently, I work with Krishna P. Gummadi on understanding the foundation of Large Language Models (LLMs) in terms of memorization and generalization through the lens of formal methods.

 I have completed my Ph.D. from the School of Computing, National University of Singapore (NUS) on 30 September 2023 under the supervision of Prof. Kuldeep S. Meel.
 My Ph.D. thesis is Interpretability and Fairness in Machine Learning: A Formal Methods Approach.